John Stewart, 3rd Earl of Buchan1

 M, #25030, b.
 12 December 1618, d. before 5 March 1646/47

 Hon.
-Charles Murray was baptised on 12 December 1618 at Cheshunt, Hertfordshire, England.1 He was the son of Sir Patrick Murray, 1st Earl of Tullibardine and Elizabeth Dent.1 He died before 5 March 1646/47.1
+Charles Murray was baptised on 12 December 1618 at Cheshunt, Hertfordshire, EnglandG.1 He was the son of Patrick Murray, 1st Earl of Tullibardine and Elizabeth Dent.1 He died before 5 March 1646/47.1

-Hon.
-Charles Murray gained the rank of Colonel in the service of the Army of the Covenant.1
+He gained the rank of Colonel in the Army of the Covenant.1

 Citations